-An independent professional property valuation must be provided by a member of the Issuer's valuers panel and must be signed and stamped for all new lending, including for all top-up cases.
-The independent valuation must be no more than 3 months old at the time of sanction and no more than 6 months old at time of drawdown.
+An independent professional property valuation must be provided by a member of the Issuer's valuer panel and must be signed and stamped for all new lending, including for all top-up cases.
+The independent valuation must be no more than 2 months old at the time of drawdown.